James Honea: Naval career

 Honea's shore tours include service as the command master chief of United States Navy Embedded Training Teams, Combined Joint Task Force Phoenix, deployed to Afghanistan; as the command master chief at Naval Support Activity South Potomac; as the command master chief of United States Naval Forces Korea; and most recently as the fleet master chief of United States Pacific Fleet.

 Honea completed the Command Master Chief Course and Senior Enlisted JPME Keystone Course at the National Defense University.
 He is also a graduate from the United States Air Force Senior Non-Commissioned Officer Academy.

 He assumed the office of Master Chief Petty Officer of the Navy (MCPON) on September 8, 2022 from Russell L. Smith.
-He is scheduled to demit office as MCPON and retire by September 12, 2025.
+He retired on September 12, 2025.

 Personal life

 Honea married Evelyn in 1989 when he was stationed in Long Beach, California.
 They have two children.

 Awards and decorations

 Honea receives the MCPON cutlass from Chief of Naval Operations Admiral Michael M. Gilday on September 8, 2022.